imapex-training/mod_adv_git/README.md

 * Using "forks" to use another repository as a starting point for a project.
 * How you can file issues against a repository if you find a bug or have a feature request.
-* Explore how the Pull Request provides a developer the abiltity to contribute code to another person's project
+* Explore how the Pull Request provides a developer the ability to contribute code to another person's project
 * Linking your local repository to multiple remote repositories to stay in sync with upstream changes

 [item]: # (slide)